-The third of Roy and Inger McBean’s ten children, McBean was born in Charlotte Amalie on May 15, 1938.
-"Growing up, we played every day, like the kids in Santo Domingo.
+McBean’s father, a pitcher himself, was part of a flourishing adult recreational baseball scene in the Virgin Islands.5 The children of the islands also enjoyed the game.
+As McBean reminisced, “Growing up, we played every day, like the kids in Santo Domingo.
 In front of a house or in a little lot, pickup, there was no Little League back then.
 If you didn’t have a ball, you’d get a couple of stockings, roll them up together, tear them at the top, and when that was messed up, you’d use mango seeds.
-We’d use anything we could throw or hit with a stick."
+We’d use anything we could throw or hit with a stick.”6

-Al first played organized hardball in high school, but it was with the local Catholic school, because Charlotte Amalie High no longer had a team.
+McBean first played organized hardball in high school, but it was with the local Catholic school, because Charlotte Amalie High no longer had a team.
 He also played with assorted local clubs, including the Texaco Stars (with Elrod Hendricks at catcher), the Braves, and the Falcons.
 He did not do much pitching back then; rather, he played all positions.
 “We always had chores to do, and your mom would call you away.
-When you went back, you’d play wherever you could."
+When you went back, you’d play wherever you could.”7

-Pittsburgh Pirates superscout Howie Haak was responsible for discovering Al, as he did several other Virgin Islands prospects.
+Pittsburgh Pirates superscout Howie Haak was responsible for discovering McBean, as he did several other Virgin Islands prospects.
 In 1957, Haak held a tryout camp on St. Thomas.
-As McBean relates it, “I was a press photographer with the Home Journal, and I was told to cover the tryout camp.
+As McBean related it, “I was a press photographer with the Home Journal, and I was told to cover the tryout camp.
 I went up there with all my equipment, I had a bellows, I set up my tripod.
 I was not really interested in baseball, I was interested in taking pictures.”

 “And when I was there, I was told by one of my friends, Lealdo Victoria, one of my ex-managers, ‘Man, look, why don’t you try out?
 What have you got to lose?’
 And I said I have no spikes, I have nothing to wear.
 He lived around Lionel Roberts Stadium, he brought me some old baggy uniform, a pair of spikes, a glove.
 And that was it.
 I was told ‘Let’s see you run,’ so we ran a couple races.
 I came in second in the first race and first in the second race.
 At the same time I was still taking pictures.”

 “Then we went to the outfield and had to throw in from center field.
 Of course my arm was so live, the ball was whoosh, going all over the place.
 And we went into the infield, to shortstop.
-And then they decided, ‘Get on the mound, I hear you can pitch, let’s see what you can do.
+And then they decided, ‘Get on the mound, I hear you can pitch, let’s see what you can do.’
 So I got on the mound and started throwing.”

 “After everything was finished, I took all my pictures, did my story.
 And we sat in the first-base dugout, Howie Haak was there.
 He took the names of all the people and he said, ‘You’ll hear from us.’
 A couple months after, I got a letter from Pittsburgh saying ‘You are invited to spring training.’
-And the rest is history."
+And the rest is history.”8

-His $100 bonus long since spent, Al first went to Puerto Rico for his fourth straight winter, he met his future wife, Olga Santos, while she was working in a Ponce drugstore.
-As the only person there who understood a little English, she was asked to help him.
-She recalls that when she first met McBean, he said he was going to marry her.
-It was months before they actually dated, but Al was very persistent, going to the store every day to buy soap and see her.
+The Pirates first called McBean up in July 1961, and he made two starts in 27 appearances.
+Returning to Puerto Rico for his fourth straight winter, he met his future wife, Olga María Santos Negrón.9 She was working in a Ponce drugstore, and as the only person there who understood a little English, she was asked to help him.
+She recalled that when she first met McBean, he said he was going to marry her.
+It was months before they actually dated, but Al was very persistent, going to the store every day to buy soap and see her.10

 “I’m a very strange person when it comes to getting in shape.
 I don’t like the drudgery and the boredom of running laps.
 So I would take ground balls in the infield, and as Clemente moved from right field, I would shag flies in his position.
 As Virdon moved from center field, I would do the same.
 I considered that as getting in shape.
 But some of the coaches were rigid, they’d say ‘You can’t be no different to the rest of the pitchers.’”